thespatiallabatLaurier/waterquality/README.md

 # The Community Water Data Analysis Tool (CWDAT)
 Welcome to the Github repository for the Community Water Data Analysis Tool (CWDAT).
-An online instance of CWDAT is available at https://spatial.wlu.ca/cwdat/.